Plumsail/helpdesk-docs/source/User Guide/Knowledge base.rst

 |create-kb-article|

-To create new folder navigate to “Files” tab in the ribbon and click “New Folder”.
+To create a new folder navigate to “Files” tab in the ribbon and click “New Folder”.

 |create-kb-folder|